RAGlint-Dev/raglint/PYPI_PUBLISHING_GUIDE.md

 ---

-## 🎉 Steg 10: Upload to REAL PyPI
+## 🎉 Step 10: Upload to REAL PyPI

-**⚠️ VARNING: This is PERMANENT!
+**⚠️ WARNING: This is PERMANENT!
 Cannot delete packages from PyPI!**

 ```bash
 # Final check